Thoroldvix/WOTLK-EconOMatic/README.md

 3. ### Population Retrieval for Servers
    Obtain population statistics for specific servers.
 This feature provides valuable insights into server populations, including metrics such as total player count, faction distribution, and any relevant demographics.
 Analyze population trends and make informed decisions based on server activity levels.
+Population information is provided by [WarcraftTavern](https://www.warcrafttavern.com/population/wotlk)

 4. ### Gold price Retrieval for Servers
    Retrieve real-time gold prices for specified servers.
 This feature allows you to monitor the market dynamics and fluctuations of gold prices on different servers.
 Stay updated with the current value of gold and strategize your in-game trading activities accordingly.
+Gold prices are fetched from [g2g](https://www.g2g.com)

 5. ### Auction House Information Retrieval
    Access detailed auction house information for a particular server.
 Retrieve data about auction house listings, including item prices, quantities and more.
 This feature enables you to analyze the market trends, identify profitable deals, and make informed decisions about your trading strategies.
+Auction House information is provided by [NexusHub](https://nexushub.co)

 6. ### Data Filtering
    Efficiently filter the data you want to retrieve from the API.
 Customize your queries to obtain specific subsets of